wanderdust/newsletter/content/posts/014_using_pg_bouncer/index.md

 From this point of view, clients rarely need to open and close connections.
 So where does pooling help?

 It is very unlikely that clients need to be running transactions 100% of the time.
-Think of a webserver client.
+Think of a website that fetches data from a database.
 When it hits the database to get some data, it spends some time processing the data, rendering it back to the user etc. In those "idle" times, connectionn pooling can efficiently re-assign the connection to a different client, and give this client a new connection when it actually needs it again.

 Even if some clients do use the connection a 100% of the time, why not let a connection pooling service efficiently re-use those other connections that are not being used 100% of the time?